cooper/ferret/doc/Functions.md

 in determining the function's [signature](#signatures).

 The simplest form of an argument declaration is `want` or `need` followed by a variable name.
-Optionally you can specify accepted types and a fallback value.
+Optionally you can specify accepted types and fallback values.

 ```